awsdocs/aws-mobile-developer-guide/doc_source/aws-mobile-cli-reference.rst

    The following content applies if you are already using the AWS Mobile CLI to configure your backend.
 If you are building a new mobile or web app, or you're adding cloud capabilities to your existing app, use the new `AWS Amplify CLI <http://aws-amplify.github.io/>`__ instead.
 With the new Amplify CLI, you can use all of the features described in `Announcing the AWS Amplify CLI toolchain <https://aws.amazon.com/blogs/mobile/announcing-the-aws-amplify-cli-toolchain/>`__, including AWS CloudFormation functionality that provides additional workflows.

-The AWS Mobile CLI provides a command line interface for frontend JavaScript developers to seamlessly enable AWS services and configure into their apps.
-With minimal configuration, you can start using all of the functionality provided by the the `AWS Mobile Hub <http://console.aws.amazon.com/mobilehub>`__ from your favorite terminal program.
+The AWS Mobile CLI provides a command line interface for front end JavaScript developers to seamlessly enable AWS services and configure into their apps.
+With minimal configuration, you can start using all of the functionality provided by the `AWS Mobile Hub <http://console.aws.amazon.com/mobilehub>`__ from your favorite terminal program.

 Installation and Usage
 ======================